Concept | API deployer¶

 Monitor the health and status of your API nodes, and

 Manage the lifecycle of your APIs from development to production.
-Given that all API services are versioned in the API deployer, you can roll back to previous versions of an API service at any time.
+Given that all API services are versioned in the API Deployer, you can roll back to previous versions of an API service at any time.

 Deployer set-up and architecture¶

 An administrator will be responsible for configuring the Deployer as needed.
-The product documentation covers Setting up the Deployer in detail, but we’ll briefly cover some key points about the Deployer in this lesson.
+The reference documentation covers Setting up the Deployer in detail, but we’ll briefly cover some key points about the Deployer in this lesson.

 There are two modes of installing the Deployer: